Lemonnik/BI_2021_JB_benchmark/README.md

 ### Conclusion and further plans

-In nearest feature plans are to:
+In further work we are going to:
 1. Implement cold drug/protein start;
 2. Implement more models and datasets;
 3. Create a GUI